Bryan MacLean: Music career

-MacLean started playing guitar professionally in 1963.
-He got a job at the Balladeer in West Hollywood, playing folk and blues guitar.
+MacLean started playing guitar professionally in 1963 and got a job at the Balladeer in West Hollywood, playing folk and blues.
 The following year, the club changed its name to the Troubadour.
-His regular set routine was a mixture of Appalachian folk songs and Delta blues, and he also frequently covered Robert Johnson's "Cross Road Blues".
+His regular set routine was a mixture of Appalachian folk songs and Delta blues.
+He also frequently covered Robert Johnson's "Cross Road Blues".
 It was there he met Gene Clark and Roger McGuinn, the founding musicians of the Byrds, when they were rehearsing as a duo.
-MacLean also became good friends with David Crosby.
-During that time, MacLean also became friends with songwriter Sharon Sheeley, who fixed him up on his first date with singer Jackie DeShannon.
+MacLean also became good friends with David Crosby, along with songwriter Sharon Sheeley, who fixed him up on his first date with singer Jackie DeShannon.

 With MacLean as equipment manager, the Byrds went on the road to promote their first single, "Mr. Tambourine Man".
 By the time the Byrds left for their first UK tour, MacLean was left behind and very disappointed.

 After an unsuccessful audition for a role in The Monkees, MacLean got into a car on the Sunset Strip that Arthur Lee was driving.
 Lee's band, the Grass Roots (not to be confused with the popular rock band of the same name), was the house band at a club called the Brave New World.
-Lee knew that the colorful dancers and scene that had followed the Byrds would follow MacLean if he joined Lee's band, so Lee had MacLean sit in with them at the Brave New World.
+Lee knew that the colorful dancers and scene that had followed the Byrds would follow MacLean if he joined Lee's band, so Lee had MacLean sit in with them there at the club.